davidpinhas/freedom55/README.md

 ```

 Installing Freedom 55 as a binary is the recommended approach, as it provides improved performance when using the CLI, leading to faster execution times and a more efficient workflow.

+#### Windows Install
+To source the startup.sh file, you can use [Git Bash](https://git-scm.com/downloads), which can simplify the installation process.
+Press the Windows Key > Search and press Git Bash > Follow the steps mentioned [above](#Installation).

+For more details, read more on [What is Git Bash](https://www.gitkraken.com/blog/what-is-git-bash).

 ## Usage
 To use the Freedom 55 CLI, we'll first call fd55, than the integration and it's sub-command: